Cyphericarus/FrontendMentor-Challenges/huddle-landing-page-with-single-introductory-section-master/README.md

 This project is a **Huddle Landing Page with Introductory Section** layout created as a solution for a challenge from [**Frontend Mentor**](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).

-It displays a simaple introductory landing page of Huddle(website) based on different screen widths.
+It displays a simple introductory landing page of Huddle(website) based on different screen widths.

 ---